 Speaker: Roddy Doyle

 Roddy Doyle was born in Dublin in 1958 and grew up in Kilbarrack.
 After graduating from University College Dublin he spent several years as an English and geography teacher before becoming a full-time writer.
 His novel Paddy Clarke Ha Ha Ha won the Booker Prize in 1993.
 Several of his novels, including The Commitments and The Snapper have been successfully adapted into films.
 Doyle’s work is set primarily in Ireland, especially working-class Dublin.
 Inspired by David Eggers’ 826 Valencia, he co-founded the children’s writing charity Fighting Words.
 Doyle has also written many novels for children, including the Rover Adventures series.
 He has also written many short stories, several of which have been published in The New Yorker.
 In 2016, he translated Mozart’s Don Giovanni for the Opera Theatre Company.
-The stage version of The Commitments, adapted by Doyle, opened in London’s Palace Theatre in 2013 and toured Britain and Ireland until May of this year.
+The stage version of The Commitments, adapted by Doyle, opened in London’s Palace Theatre in 2013 and toured Britain and Ireland until May 2016.